kimenyu/jobplatform-fastapi/README.md

 ## 👨‍💻 Author

 **Joseph Njoroge**
-Fullstack Software Engineer – Passionate about backend systems, AI-powered applications, and solving real-world problems with code.
+Fullstack Software Developer – Passionate about backend systems, AI-powered applications, and solving real-world problems with code.

 > Inspired by innovation.
 Built with excellence.
 Driven by learning.